IanHooper613/Note-Taker/README.md

   * [Questions](#Questions)

   ## Installation
-  To run this application, npm init must be run from the command line first.
-After running npm install, the user must install the dependencies.
+  To run this application, "npm init" must be run from the command line first.
+After running npm init, the user must install the dependencies needed for the application.
 The following shows what to write at the command line in order to be able to run the application:

-  npm init
+  * npm init
-  npm install
+  * npm install
-  npm install nodemon
+  * npm install nodemon

   ## Contributing